NexaNode-dev/nexanode/docs/DeveloperGuide.md

 ### Best Practices

 - **Automate Formatting:** Utilize the `yarn nx format:write --uncomitted` command provided by NX to automatically format staged files with Prettier before each commit.
 This ensures that all committed code adheres to our formatting standards without requiring manual intervention.
 - **Editor Integration:** Most IDEs and editors have plugins or built-in support for Prettier.
 Configure your editor to format files on save or use the format command frequently to keep your code consistently formatted.
+NX comes with Prettier configured, which should be sufficient.
 - **Code Reviews:** While reviewing code, avoid focusing on stylistic issues that Prettier can automatically fix.
 This allows reviewers and contributors to concentrate on the quality of the code itself.

 ### Continuous Integration